izaakm/fundamentals-hpc/docs/isaac-ng.md

 # Data Storage

 file system
-: handles data storage
+: handles data storage on one or more hard drives
-: enables multiple physical computers (nodes) to read/write data to multiple physical hard drives
+: multiple physical computers (nodes) can read/write data at the same time

 There are two **file systems** on ISAAC-NG: